 Heath tile is considered a stoneware tile, which differs from porcelain in the coarseness of the clay and the lowered firing temperature.
 However, our clay bodies are very unique for stoneware, as they are virtually non-porous and very durable.
 This means that they can, in many cases, take the place of porcelain.

-This is a general rule of thumb when ordering tile.
+We strongly recommend ordering 10% more tile than you think you need.
+This is a general rule of thumb when ordering tile, and it’s important to keep in mind.
 Usually when a tile is cut, the remaining piece can’t be used anywhere else, resulting in fewer tiles than expected.
 Job Completions (placing a small order to make up for the tile shortage) are costly and time consuming, and can often be avoided by ordering the recommended 10% overage.

 As a general rule, tile is one of the last materials installed on a project.
-If additional tile is needed at this stage, there are often delays in the completion of the overall project while a Job Completion is produced.
-As well, due to the inherent batch variation with Heath tile, a second run could end up looking significantly different from the original order.
+If additional tile is needed at this stage, there are often delays in the completion of the overall project.
+In addition, due to the inherent batch variation with Heath tile, a second run could end up looking significantly different from the original order.

 Installing Heath tile

 Visit our page on Installation Tips for detailed information on your install.

 Send us a note to let us know how we can help with your project.